Call for Papers

 Improving the review process

 With the aim to improve the academic profile of the EAA annual congresses, the SSC has been implementing new changes during the last few years.
 These range from the requirement of full papers only to the introduction of discussants for papers of particular interest.
 The review process has also been improved.
-Not only has the SC gradually been increased up to 70 members in 2010, including the SSC members, but the scoring methodology has also been refined and included on this website (see below).
-Moreover as previously announced, the submission categories have been gradually revised to obtain a clearer picture of the topics and research methods.
+Not only has the SC gradually been increased up to 70 members, including the SSC members, but the scoring methodology has also been refined and included on this website (see below).
+Moreover, the submission categories have been gradually revised to obtain a clearer picture of the topics and research methods.
 In our view this will not only improve the review process but also the organisation of the sessions.

 In order to increase the dialogue amongst various research perspectives, and to avoid the creation of dogmatic paradigms, the SSC has introduced a new submission procedure that captures both the topic and method of a submitted paper.
 In this way, sessions could be organised according to topics but each author/paper will carry a ‘key’ identifying the research method/perspective adopted.
 This has implied that some categories (e.g. Analytical/Modelling, History, Interdisciplinary/Critical Perspective, Market based) are now considered methodological rather than topical categories.
 This will facilitate the work of the SSC in preparing sessions and will make it possible to combine in a session papers in different ways (e.g. keeping homogeneity of methods or mixing them as they deal with the same topic).
 The result will hopefully be interesting as comparison of approaches is now possible.